TheHooba/TheHooba/README.md

 <h2> 👋 Hello!
 My name is Ruben</h2>
- I'm 19 years old and I'm currently studying *Applied Informatics* in PXL.
+ I'm 19 years old and I'm currently studying *Applied Informatics* in PXL. <br>
 - I have learnt C++, C#, Java & Python so far and looking forward to learning more.
 - I’m currently learning C# .NET!
 - I am fluent in Dutch as well as English, and I am able to speak French as well.